 How to Apply

-Eligible organizations and individuals can submit proposals in any of the following formats: online form, email, postal mail, video, or phone message.
+Eligible organizations and individuals can submit proposals in any of the following formats: online form, email, video, or audio message.
 You may also feel free to suggest an alternative method to MHC at least one week in advance of the deadline.

-Complete proposals, regardless of format, need to include the following information:
+Regardless of format, applications must include the following information:

-- Individual or Organization Address (must be based in Minnesota)
+- Organization or Individual Applicant Address (must be based in Minnesota)

-- Organization’s Employer Identification Number (EIN) or fiscal sponsor name/EIN
+- Organization’s Employer Identification Number (EIN) or Fiscal Sponsor’s Name and EIN

 - Project contact information (Name, phone number, and email address)

-- If applying as an organization: How does your organization (staff, board, programming) reflect American Indian or immigrant communities?
+- If applying as an organization: Describe the work you do, including your organization’s mission and vision.
+How does your organization (staff, board, programming) reflect American Indian or immigrant communities?

 If applying as an individual: What do you want to tell us about your work overall and how you identify with the American Indian or immigrant experience as it relates to your project?